LNP-BP/LNPBPs/lnpbp-0006.md

        - `0x03 = TaprootScript`: a Merkle root of the script spending path of the taproot output or a value of a tweak applied to the internal taproot key if and only if this tweak is not a self-tweak.
-Must be followed by exatly 32 bytes (without length prefix) of the tweak data in little endinan order.
+Must be followed by exactly 32 bytes (without length prefix) of the tweak data in little endinan order.

 The list of `script_info` variants is non-exhaustive.
-If a future version of script info varian byte is met the deserialization of anchor data MUST fail with explicit error and the anchor MUST not be verified.
+If a future version of script info variant byte is met the deserialization of anchor data MUST fail with explicit error and the anchor MUST not be verified.

 If the anchor data does not match the provided script pubkey (for instance,